cisco/mindmeld/docs/source/intro/approaches_for_building_conversational_applications.rst

 Users are unforgiving when evaluating a conversational interface.
 They expect to verbalize requests just as if speaking with another person.
 They then expect the system to respond with human-like accuracy.
 This typically means that conversational applications must be near-perfect.
 In practice, when a conversational interface cannot achieve accuracy of at least 95%, users are likely conclude that the app is dimwitted and never use it again.

-To ensure that your conversational interface meets a minimum threshold of acceptability before going live, it is important to remember the following guidelines which account for the unique characteristics of conversational applications.
+Observe the following guidelines to ensure that your conversational interface accounts for the unique characteristics of conversational applications and meets a minimum threshold of acceptability before going live.

 === ===
 1   Select a use case that mimics a familiar, real-world interaction so that users intuitively know the types of questions to ask.
 Selecting an unrealistic or incorrect use case will render even the smartest app dead on arrival.